catloafsoft/PeninsulaSymphonicWinds.github.io/README.md

 # DentistSmile - Jekyll Theme, adapted for Profundo Bono

+For general help on editing files on Github, please refer to the included [document on the topic](EDITING.md).

 The contents of the site can be edited via the following links:

 ## Page Sections